zachj1582/unit-testing-afternoon-new/README.md

 - Write a test for `attachUserName` that will check to see if the first post returned from running this function has a property `displayName`.
 Running this test will cause a failure since this function does not currently account for any posts that don't have a matching user.
   - refactor this function to filter out all the posts with no users.
 - After refactoring, run `npm run test` again until it passes
-- Lasty, write a test for `attachUserName` to check that it removes any post with no matching user.
+- Lastly, write a test for `attachUserName` to check that it removes any post with no matching user.
   - The returned array should only contain posts that had a matching user
   - You should not alter the original array passed in